Color of clothing

 Significance

-Color is a visual characteristic that is further defined by terms such as red, orange, yellow, green, blue, and purple.
+Color is a visual characteristic that is further defined as an observable feature of an object.
 Often, it is the color of an object that attracts the most attention.[6]
-Similarly, the color of clothing is one of the primary properties noticed when a consumer makes the decision to buy clothing.
-Colors are distinctive and distinguishable.
-Due to this feature, clothing is frequently referred to by its color: a piece of clothing, for instance, might be designated as a "blue shirt."[7]
+The color of clothing is a primary property noticed by a consumer when purchasing clothes, since colors are distinctive and distinguishable.

 Self-decoration

 Self-decoration is a prevalent and fundamental characteristic of humans and the societal groups that we fit into.
-Decorative values of clothing are regarded as "primary if not the most primary."[according to whom?][8]
-Color, then, is an essential decorative element for meeting the necessary criterion of self-decoration.
+Decorative values of clothing are regarded as "primary if not the most primary."[according to whom?][7]
+Color is an essential decorative element for meeting the necessary criterion of self-decoration.

 Aesthetic comfort

-Colors create aesthetic comfort when combined with fabric construction, the finish of the clothing material, garment fitting, style, and fashion compatibility.
-These features all collectively contribute to satisfying visual perception.[1][4][5]
+Colors create aesthetic comfort when combined with fabric construction, the finish of the clothing material, garment fit, style, and fashion compatibility.
+These features all collectively contribute to a satisfying visual perception.[1][4][5]

 Symbolic representations